Psychological Perspectives on Praise

-With contributions from leading scholars in the field, this book amalgamates diverse theoretical and empirical perspectives, and covers topics including, self-enhancement theory and self-determination theory.
-It also features discussion of motivation, narcissism, interpersonal relationships, and self-esteem, in a range of contexts, including children’s learning at school and employee’s commitment at work.
-The book concludes by suggesting that praise should be understood in its developmental and cultural context.
+With contributions from leading scholars in the field, this book amalgamates diverse theoretical and empirical perspectives on praise.
+The book starts with providing an overview of prominent theories that seek to explain the effects of praise, including self-enhancement theory, self-verification theory, attribution theory, and self-determination theory.
+It then discusses several lines of empirical research on how praise impacts competence and motivation, self-perceptions (e.g., self-esteem and narcissism), and social relationships.
+It does so in a range of contexts, including children’s learning at school, employees’ commitment at work, and people’s behavior within romantic relationships.
+The book concludes by showing how praise can be understood in its developmental and cultural context.

-Revealing that praise is a message rich in information about ourselves and our social environments, this book will be of interest to social, developmental, and educational psychologists, students in psychology and related disciplines, and practitioners including teachers, managers, and counselors who use praise in their daily practice.
+Revealing that praise is a message rich in information about ourselves and our social environments, this book will be of interest to social, organizational, personality, developmental, and educational psychologists; students in psychology and related disciplines; and practitioners including teachers, managers, and counselors who use praise in their daily practice.

 Foreword: Praise in the Egosystem and the Ecosystem